“Jesus said to him, ‘Shall I come and heal him?’” (Matthew 8:7).

 When God lead me to start blogging, I NEVER dreamed how much of myself I would share, because I am a VERY private person, so much so, I am even private about boring and mundane aspects of my life.
 Despite my tendency to keep things to myself, I have written about everything from spiritual encounters, to struggling with anxiety and depression, to addiction and promiscuity, and opening up about my sexuality.
 “Jesus said to him, ‘Shall I come and heal him?’”
 (Matthew 8:7).

 A particular thorn in my flesh has been one of the greatest blessings of my life.
 Through what has easily been the greatest pain I have endured thus far, God has brought joy into my life.
 Through what the enemy intended for my destruction, God Almighty used to show me his immeasurable and abounding grace.
 Through repentance, God breathed life into my brokenness; He continues to breathe into it today.
-I spoke timidly about my thorn in Holy Spirit Speaks and My Heart’s Desire, but now it is the time to speak plainly and proclaim that which God has done for me.
 We are all born into brokenness and sin, so the “I was born that way” justification doesn’t hold water biblically.
 I was born with an infliction; I came into this world a homosexual.
 And please spare me the well-intentioned comments that I could not have born gay, for that is not the issue on the table today.
 Indeed, God made me perfect, but whether I like it or not, sin corrupted me the moment I came into this world.
 So now, let us move on from that potential stumbling block, and be all that more grateful for the redeeming work of Jesus Christ in our lives.

 Jesus said in Matthew 19 that some were born eunuchs, some were made eunuchs, and other chose to live like eunuchs, and Jesus, Himself, stressed that this was not an easy teaching to accept.
 In fact, I suspect that Matthew 19 was a tough day, all the way around, for those listening.
 “Jesus replied, ‘Not everyone can accept this word, but only those to whom it has been given.
 For there are eunuchs who were born that way, and there are eunuchs who have been made eunuchs by others—and there are those who choose to live like eunuchs for the sake of the kingdom of heaven.
 The one who can accept this should accept it” (11-12).
 God spoke this word to me, and the word convicted my heart, and although it would take nearly a decade later to begin to manifest in my outward life, I finally began to step into part of my calling for the sake of the kingdom of heaven.
 As Paul wrote to those in Corinth, “I wish that all of you were as I am.
 But each of you has your own gift from God; one has this gift, another has that” (1 Corinthians 7:7).
 And I share this private, sensitive, and yes, even embarrassing, witness in order to boast in the Lord.